cseanburns/electronic_resource_mgmt/src/07-electronic-access.md

 If interested, I suggest reading [Lowe et al., 2021][lowe2021] about the impact of COVID-19 on electronic resource management.
 Six authors individually describe access issues at their respective institutions.
 They show how issues of pricing, acquisitions, training, user expectations, and budgets affect electronic access.
-I suggest reading articles like this in light of the framework provided by Samples and Healy (2014).
 Stories like these, about this impact of the pandemic on electronic access, can help guide us in developing proactive troubleshooting procedures.
 They can minimize future issues, pandemic or otherwise, at our own institutions.